If you’re going for a trip to a big city, eating out with kids can be hard, as there aren’t always child-friendly options.

 2. Visit Nice Places For Lunch, Not Dinner

-If there’s an asian restaurant you want to visit, consider visiting during lunchtime rather than dinner.
+If there’s a restaurant you want to visit, consider visiting during lunchtime rather than dinner.

 Your kids won’t be overtired, service will be more relaxed, and there are often set meals, so it’s less expensive.